Data Wrangling

 Wrangling DataFrames

-Now, we want to update some extra information in our metadata object.
-For one, we wnat to evaluate the average expression in each sample and its relationship with the age of the mouse.
-Our goal is to wrangle our data in such a way that we can create visualizations with these new columns in the next lesson.
+Now we want to update some information in our metadata object.
+We want to evaluate the average expression for each sample and its relationship with the age of the mouse.
+Our goal is to wrangle our data so we can create visualizations with these new columns in the next lesson.

 Calculating Average Expression

 Let’s take a closer look at our counts data.
-Each column represents a sample in our experiment, and each sample has ~38K values corresponding to the expression of different transcripts.
-We want to compute the average value of expression for each sample eventually.
+Each column represents a sample in our experiment and each sample has ~38K values corresponding to the expression of different transcripts.
+We want to compute the average value of expression for each sample.

 Taking this one step at a time, what would we do if we just wanted the average expression for Sample 1 (across all transcripts)?
 We can use the base numpy function called mean():